imankulov/deescovery/README.md

 <!--intro-start-->
 # Deescovery

-**Deescovery** is a Python package that helps initialize modules of your Python projects on startup:
+**Deescovery** is a Python package to find and initialize modules of your Python projects on startup.

 - Find and register blueprints in a Flask project.
 - Automatically initialize Flask extensions.